leostera/watch/README.md

 and having UNICODE/Emoji support.

 I started off using OS X's watch, and eventually moving to GNU's watch.
-Unfortunately neither have sub-second resolution, so I ended up moving to Visionmedia's watch.
+Unfortunately neither has sub-second resolution, nor work with Emojis.

-Now comparing them all, while Visionmedia's has millisecond resolution, it doesn't clear the screen - GNU's watch does, and has a cool diff flag that I don't really use.
+So I ended up moving to Visionmedia's watch.
+Now this last one doesn't clear the screen.

 The middleground was a small, poor-man's watch, written in a few lines of bash: